MingyuYang-Yale/BENG469/Assignment3/2021-03-18/README.md

 In this tutorial, you will learn how to:

 1. Install and test the **`SCICoNE`** pipeline on HPC
+2. Running SCICoNE on simulate_data to reconstructs the history of copy number events
-2. Running SCICoNE on simulate_data/10x Genomics data (breast ) to reconstructs the history of copy number events
+3. Running SCICoNE on 10x Genomics data (a frozen breast tumor tissue from a triple negative ductal carcinoma) to reconstructs the history of copy number events

 ***
 #### Login HPC: (need to connect to Yale's **VPN** if off campus)